-We could downgrade CEZ's rating if the company fails to maintain a financial profile commensurate with our current guidance of FFO/ net debt around the mid-20s and RCF/net debt in the high teens, both in percentage terms; the company's business risks increase because of, for example, its involvement in new nuclear development projects without any support mechanism; or the government support assumption currently incorporated into our assessment weakens.
+We could downgrade CEZ's rating if the company fails to maintain a financial profile commensurate with the revised guidance of funds from operations (FFO)/net debt above 22% and retained cash flow (RCF)/net debt above 15%.
+Downward pressure could also build if the company's business risks increase because of, for example, its involvement in new nuclear development projects without any support mechanism; or the government support assumption currently incorporated into our assessment weakens.
 Any rating downgrade would take into consideration the Czech government's credit quality and the likelihood of extraordinary support.